-We have reviewed the Annual Governance Statement and can confirm it is consistent with other information from our audit of the financial statements and we have no other matters to report.
+We have reviewed the Annual Governance Statement and can confirm it is consistent with other information from our audit of the financial statements.
+The Council updated the Annual Governance Statement during the course of the audit to include reference to the self-referral to Regulator of Social Housing in respect of the condition of the Council's housing stock.
+Following this amendment, we have no other matters to report.